Preparing for endoscopy can make it a more comfortable experience.

 For More Endoscopy Information

-To learn more about Sharp's endoscopy services, read frequently asked questions about endoscopy.
 To find general health information about endoscopy, visit Digestive Disorders in Adult Health or read the Digestive Disorders News archive.

 The above information has been prepared by the Sharp Memorial Outpatient Pavilion team for patients in their unit.
 Preparation and discharge may vary depending on location.